JimDesu/basis-lang/README.md

 Guiding Principles:
 - Strong typing saves lives &#9786;
-- All state access is scope-local
+- No non-local state access
 - The fundamental datatype is a buffer
 - You don't pay for what you don't use
 - Mutation either succeeds fully or fails fully